 The current project addresses this from the students up to ministerial level by aiming to provide comprehensive methodological recommendations for enablement and facilitation of students’ MRs. These recommendations will base on previous local and EU experiences, experiences gained during the course of MILETUS and additional (legal) recommendations.

-Physically limited or other numerous diligent students with familial, financial, or other health-related issues (=students with disabilities) have been deprived of the opportunity to enrich their studying experiences and aquire new competences with MRs. Thus, there is an obvious need for solutions opening up a possibility for such disadvantaged groups to try their hand at virtual students’ MRs. In the course of the project, MRs for students will be arranged to encourage them to participate in pilot Master students’ MRs.
+Physically limited or other numerous diligent students with familial, financial, or other health-related issues (students with disabilities) have been deprived of the opportunity to enrich their studying experiences and acquire new competences with MRs. Thus, there is an obvious need for solutions opening up a possibility for such disadvantaged groups to try their hand at virtual students’ MRs. In the course of the project, MRs for students will be arranged to encourage them to participate in pilot Master students’ MRs.

 Blended MRs with alternating virtual and real mobility phases well match researcher’s needs in course of collaboration.
 Pilot runs help HEIs practice blended mobility format now made financially more feasible by the new Ukraine Law due to greater HEI autonomy.
 Moreover, introduction by the above-mentioned law of PhD degree in lieu of the dismissed Candidate of Sciences necessitates the achievement of the corresponding EU research standards.
-Also the SER strategies enhance introducing “mobility in the higher education system as an element of quality and a factor that affects the employment”.
-New mobility opportunities and resulting extended collaboration for PhD students from Ukraine and SER with their fellow researchers from other countries address the neccesity.
+Also the Serbian strategies enhance introducing “mobility in the higher education system as an element of quality and a factor that affects the employment”.
+New mobility opportunities and resulting extended collaboration for PhD students from Ukraine and Serbia with their fellow researchers from other countries address the necessity.